Canadian airlines, airports top global list of delays over the weekend

 On Saturday, WestJet and budget subsidiary Swoop placed third and fourth at 55 per cent.

 On the airport front, Toronto's Pearson claimed the No. 2 spot Sunday after 53 per cent of departures were held up, below only Guangzhou's main airport in China.
-Pearson beat out Charles de Gaulle airport in Paris and Frankfurt Airport in Germany.
+Pearson, Air Canada's main hub, beat out Charles de Gaulle airport in Paris and Frankfurt Airport in Germany.

 Montreal's airport placed sixth Sunday at 43 per cent of takeoffs delayed, on par with London's Heathrow, according to FlightAware figures.